tuva-health/docs/docs/data-marts/member-months/about.md

 ---
 id: about
-title: "PMPM"
+title: "Member Months"
 ---
-The PMPM data mart transforms claims data so it's ready for "per-member-per-month" analysis, which is frequently used to analyze payments and utilization.
-This involves two important steps:
+The Member Months data mart transforms eligibility claims data so it's in a member months format.

-1. Calculating Member Months
-2. Assigning Claims to Member Months

 ## Calculating Member Months